FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-29-Phishing-For-Credentials.md

 Now let's say this same hacker pretended to be a UPS delivery driver.
 They could easily walk in and say they have to deliver a package for a certain floor.
 If I'm not doing my job correctly and verifying their identity properly, they could gain access.
 They would have effectively bypassed the physical security protocol of not allowing any unauthorized people in the building.

-Of course there are more clevel ways of using social engineering.
+Of course there are more clever ways of using social engineering.
 In this case, we want to fool the user in believing that the request for logging into their facebook account looks legitimate.
 Easier said that done...

 ### Tools Used